Wilton Lockwood: Biography

 Robert Wilton Lockwood, known as Wilton Lockwood, was born in Wilton, Connecticut, a town for which he was named by his parents, Emily Waldon Middlebrook and John Lewis Lockwood.
 He was descended from Sgt.
 Robert Lockwood who emigrated to Massachusetts on the Winthrop Fleet from Combs, Suffolk England in 1630.
 His father was Captain of the 13th New York Cavalry, Company G in the American Civil War and a stockbroker in New York City.
 His mother died when he was just five years old in 1865.
 As a boy, he showed distaste for city life and he thus was sent to the home of his aunts at Rowayton, Connecticut.

 As a young man, he was employed in a New York broker's office, where his ability to draw attracted some attention and he was introduced to John La Farge.
 In 1880 he became La Farge's pupil, in whose studio he trained as a stain glass designer, while also attending classes at the Art Students League.
-In 1886, Lockwood went abroad to Paris, where he futhered his artistic studies under Jean Joseph Benjamin-Constant at the Académie Julian.
-On occasion, to fund his foreign travel, Lockwood would travel to New York to take on portrait commisions.
+In 1886, Lockwood went abroad to Paris, where he furthered his artistic studies under Jean Joseph Benjamin-Constant at the Académie Julian.
+On occasion, to fund his foreign travel, Lockwood would travel to New York to take on portrait commissions.
 An example of his portrait work from this time depicts his early mentor La Farge; painted in 1891, it is now in the collection of the Museum of Fine Arts, Boston, which purchased it from the artist in 1909 for $4,000.
 However, for much of the next decade, Lockwood remained abroad, becoming a well-known portrait and still-life painter.

 In 1892, Lockwood married the Bostonian Ethel Whiton-Stone in London.
 They spent their honeymoon in Cornwall, where he painted numerous watercolors of the harbors, trading ports, fishing villages and sailboats along the neighboring towns of Brixham, Polperro, St. Ives, and Charlestown.
 He resumed his studies in Munich under Frank Duveneck, and then again in Paris, where his mature style came to fruition.

+During his residence abroad, he exhibited several times at the salon of the Société Nationale des Beaux-Arts.
 In 1895, his work was exhibited at both the Munich International Exhibition and the Triennial Exhibition in Berlin.
-Lockwood achieved significant critial success in Paris when he exhibited with a group of his portraits at the Champs de Mars Exhibition; it was at all three of these venues, however, where he firmly established his reputation in Europe.
+Lockwood achieved significant critical success in Paris when he exhibited with a group of his portraits at the Champs de Mars Exhibition (or Paris Universal Exposition), where he firmly established his reputation in Europe.

 In December of that same year, a well-received one-man exhibition of his work was held at the St. Botolph Club in Boston.
 The show introduced him to American collectors, and prompted the Lockwoods to settle in Boston the following year.
 They established a home at 280 Boylston Street and spent their summers at their estate in South Orleans, Cape Cod.
 There, Lockwood cultivated an award-winning garden, teeming with peonies and roses that occupied his celebrated still-life compositions.